-MPP’s model legislation to regulate marijuana like alcohol is based primarily on the voter initiatives enacted in 2012 in Colorado, in 2014 in Alaska, and in 2016 in Massachusetts.
+MPP’s model legislation to regulate marijuana like alcohol is based primarily on the voter initiatives enacted in 2012 in Colorado, in 2014 in Alaska, in 2016 in Massachusetts, and in 2018 in Michigan.
 Here are key features of the bill:

 Adult Cultivation and Possession Limits